Burwood, New South Wales: Commercial area

 Burwood has a mixture of residential, commercial, and light industrial developments.
 The main shopping strip runs along Burwood Road, beside Burwood railway station.
 Westfield Burwood is a large regional shopping centre, north of the railway line, on Burwood Road opposite Burwood Park.
 Burwood Plaza is a smaller shopping centre on Railway Parade, south of the railway line.
 "Burwood Chinatown" (寶活中國城 (宝活中国城); Bǎohuó Zhōngguóchéng) is an arcade connecting Burwood Plaza to Burwood Road, formerly named Murray Arcade.

 High rise residential and commercial buildings are also found in surrounding streets and along the railway line.
 Commercial and light industrial developments are located along Parramatta Road.

 Transport

-Burwood has excellent access to public transport and Burwood railway station is on the T9 Northern and T2 Inner West & Leppington lines of the Sydney Trains network.
+Burwood has excellent access to public transport and Burwood railway station is on the T9 Northern, T2 Leppington & Inner West and T3 Liverpool & Inner West lines of the Sydney Trains network.

 Trams to Mortlake and Cabarita once travelled down Burwood Road; trams ceased in August 1948.

-Transdev NSW and Transit Systems provide many bus services to Burwood, from Hurstville, Rockdale, Eastgardens, Kingsford, Strathfield, Homebush, Campsie, Ryde, Bankstown, Liverpool as well as other locations across Sydney.
+Transit Systems provide many bus services to Burwood, from Hurstville, Rockdale, Mascot, Kingsford, Strathfield, Homebush, Campsie, Ryde, Bankstown, Liverpool as well as other locations across Sydney.
 There are two terminuses, Burwood station and Westfield Burwood.
 Transit Systems' Burwood Bus Depot is located on the corner of Shaftesbury and Parramatta Roads.

 Burwood North is a future rapid transit station to be built as part of the Sydney Metro West project.